sagartulips/simple-scheduled-maintenance/readme.txt

 The plugin uses WordPress's `template_redirect` hook to check maintenance status on every page load.
 No cron jobs or external schedulers needed - it works automatically.

+**Performance Optimizations:**
+* Zero resource usage when disabled: If "Enable Maintenance Mode" is unchecked, the plugin exits immediately with only 1 database query
+* Zero resource usage when window ended: Once maintenance window ends, a cached transient prevents all date parsing and checks
+* Early exits: All functions check enabled/ended status first before any processing
+* No background checks: The plugin only runs checks when a page is requested, not in the background

 = Can I use it without WPML/Polylang? =

 Yes!
 You can manually configure languages.
 The plugin will work with any number of languages you configure.